Jash-Shah/Data-Map/README.md

 ## Applications
-It provides an intuative visualtization of recommendations which saves users from having to go through numbers,graphs,movie data temselves.
+It provides an *intuative visualtization of recommendations* which saves users from having to go through numbers,graphs,movie data temselves.

-## Future scope
-* This concept can also be extended to other media recommendation systems like books, music, games, etc.
-* Giving users an ability to make a wishlist and then tailor the reccomedations further based on the movies in said wishlist.
 ## Screenshots
 <!-- Add a few screenshots for parts of the project completed till now to give the viewer a quick idea of what your project looks like.
 After all, a picture speaks a thousand words.